section-engineering-education/engineering-education/articles/web-application-architectures-101/index.md

 | Quick Initial Load | Yes | No | Yes |

 ### Conclusion
-As a web developer, it is important to choose an architecture according to the reqirements of the application we are going to build.
+As a web developer, it is important to choose an architecture according to the requirements of the application we are going to build.
 A good understanding of how each approach works and some development experience would help to become a better developer.